 A study of the basis for making decisions that have ethical aspects and of specific ethical problems encountered in the pastoral ministry.
+(I)

-PLED 969 Current Legal Matters Confronting the
+PLED 969 Current Legal Matters Confronting the 3 hours Pastor

 An exploration of common law, statutory, regulatory and constitutional requirements, and restrictions for ministries.
 Significant issues involving such critical areas as contracts, torts, taxation, and governmental regulations will be discussed as they affect religious freedom.